uriel0byte/IT-Learning-Journey-urielbyte/OverTheWire-Bandit/README.md

 **Methodology:**
 1. Logged in as `bandit28` using the password we got from the last time.
 2. Make a temporary directory for cloning the repo `mktemp -d` and `cd` into it.
 3. Just do what we did at the level 27->28.
 It's the same process here.
+Clone the repo with `GIT_SSH_COMMAND` to specify the port
 4. Found `README.md` like the same so I `cat` it, but the content is pretty weird.

     ```bash